-- 1. Submit Graduate Education Application.
-The first step in applying to a graduate program at Arizona State University (ASU) is completing the online application to Graduate Education at ASU and submitting all application materials cited in the Graduate Catalog.
-To apply: http://graduate.asu.edu/admissions/. - Assemble the following materials.
-Supplemental materials are submitted electronically: letters of recommendation, resume/vita, and personal goal statement.
+1. Submit Graduate College Application.
+The first step in applying to a graduate program at Arizona State University (ASU) is completing the online application to the Graduate College at ASU and submitting all application materials cited in the Graduate Catalog.
+To apply: http://graduate.asu.edu/admissions/.
+The application deadline is February 1 each year.
+All supplemental materials must be received by February 10 or the application will be disqualified as late.